larsjuhljensen/JensenLab/_pages/training_textmining.md

 Go back to the search page (e.g. by clicking **ORGANISMS** in the header) and query for **Firmicutes**.
 You are again presented with many options including the **Firmicutes** phylum itself (taxid:1239) as well as numerous species and strains.
 Click on the row for the phylum to view abstracts.

-_Which taxa do you see abstracts for?_
+_Which taxa do you see abstracts for on the first page?_

 You can similarly use NER to retrieve abstracts for any disease in the Disease Ontology.
 For example, the following query will retrieve abstracts for **inflammatory bowel disease** (DOID:0050589):